Importing Goods by Post

 The method of delivery determines the Customs and Border Protection clearance formalities and charges that may apply.

 This section provides information on goods imported by international mail.
 You will find information on the following topics:

 If goods are received from overseas as mail articles (parcels) — carried by Australia Post and addressed to you — you are the importer of those parcels.
 All imported goods including mail articles are assessed for community protection risks, permit and approval requirements.

 All goods imported into Australia are also subject to assessment for duty and Goods and Services Tax (GST) and other taxes and charges that may be applicable.
 As the importer (owner), you are liable for any duty, taxes and charges unless there is an exemption or concession that applies.
 All personal and commercial importations are subject to assessment.

-All imported goods are also subject to the controls of the Australian Quarantine and Inspection Service (AQIS).
-More information on AQIS requirements is available at: www.daff.gov.au/aqis.
+All imported goods are also subject to the controls of the Department of Agriculture.
+More information on Department of Agriculture requirements is available at: www.daff.gov.au.